 CSR Construction

 The general creation of a CSR is defined in [RFC 5280] with a format defined as PKCS #10 and defined in [RFC 2986].
 For the SHAKEN certificate framework and ACME-based protocols the overall process and definitions do not change, however there are a few specific uses of and guidelines for CSR attributes defined as part of the SHAKEN Certificate Framework.
+The following summarizes the attributes that are described in further detail in this document:

 Following [RFC 8226], a Telephone Number (TN) Authorization List certificate extension shall be included in the CSR.
 In the case of SHAKEN, the TN Authorization List shall include only one Service Provider Code.
 A service provider can obtain multiple certificates for a given service provider code or for different service provider codes.
 The essential aspect is that the service provider code uniquely identifies a given service provider.
 The Service Provider Code shall be the same SPC as that included in the "tkvalue" in the SPC token (clause 6.3.4) included in the ACME challenge response.